 Rev. C.W.
 Boggs was pastor when the church was dedicated November 18, 1859 (as inscribed on the baptismal bowl in the Relic Room).

-The present church, built in 1893 was originally a white frame building.
+The present church, built in 1893, was originally a white frame building.
 It is the fourth building to serve the congregation.
-In 1947 a recreational hall was added.
+In 1947 the Fellowship Hall was built.
 The church was veneered and a vestibule was added in 1951.
-A new manse was built in 1956 (which now serves as church offices), and in 1963 a new Educational Building joined the sanctuary and Fellowship Hall.
+A new manse was built in 1956 (which now serves as church offices and additional classrooms), and in 1963 a new Educational Hall was built and connects the sanctuary and Fellowship Hall.

 When Aimwell started in 1790,

 George Washington was President of the United States.

 Philadelphia was the temporary capital of the United States while Washington, D.C. was being built.

 The first United States Supreme Court session was held.

 The largest American city was Philadelphia, with 42,000 persons, followed by New York (33,000), Boston (18,000), Charleston (16,000), and Baltimore (13,000).